 Grandpa’s Cellar, in the foothills of the Sierra Nevada, is in a prime location for producing spectacular apples, with cool nights and warm days bringing out the best in them.
 Grandpa's Cellar maintains the atmosphere of a country orchard and farm and has a bounty of delicious apple pastries in addition to the actual fruit.
 Apple harvest season starts on Labor Day weekend and goes until mid-December at Grandpa's Cellar.

-October for Pumpkin Picking
+October Is for Pumpkin Picking

 Halloween means pumpkins for jack-o'-lanterns, and Apple Hill is the place to find just the right one.
 Check out Bluestone Meadow, Mill View Ranch, or O'Halloran's Apple Trail Ranch for some pumpkin patch fun in the bright October sun.

-November Harvest Run and Tree Farms
+November Brings the Harvest Run and Tree Farms

 Most Apple Hill Christmas tree farms open in late November.
 Cutting your own is a memorable start to the holiday season.
 For those with a sweet tooth, stop at the Fudge Factory Farm for handmade chocolates and fudge, candy-coated apples, and much more.